-Award(s) and Title(s): Up to 10 pathways Foundation Year Social and Behavioural Sciences Intermediate Awards(s) and Title(s): There are 4 Intermediate awards for each pathway N/A Course Code For each pathway and mode of delivery UCAS code For each pathway Various, depending on intended degree course.
+Award(s) and Title(s): Up to 10 pathwavs FdSc Foundation Year in Pharmacy Intermediate Awards(s) and Title(s): There are 4 Intermediate awards for each pathway No intermediate award Course Code For each pathway and mode of delivery UCAS code For each pathway B231

-RQF Level for the Final Award: Awarding Institution: Kingston University Teaching Institution: Kingston University Location: Penrhyn Road Campus, Kingston University Language of Delivery: English Modes of Delivery: Full-time Available as: Minimum period of registration: Full-time - 1 Maximum period of registration: Full-time - 2 Entry Requirements: The minimum entry qualifications for the programme are the equivalent of: From A levels: 48 points ('DD' or equivalent) from two A2 subjects BTEC National: 48 points ('PPP') from QCFBED Access Diploma: Pass in Access course with a minimum of 60 credits of which at least 45 must be at the higher level Plus: 5 GSCE at grade C, including English and Maths A minimum IELTS score of 6.5 (with a minimum of 5.5 in any component) or equivalent is required for those for whom English is not their first language.
-Programme Accredited by: Kingston University QAA Subject Benchmark Statements: For the Criminology pathway
+RQF Level for the Final Award: Awarding Institution: Kingston University Teaching Institution: Kingston University Location: Penrhyn Road Campus, Kingston University Language of Delivery: English Modes of Delivery: Full-time Available as: Minimum period of registration: Full-time - One year Maximum period of registration: Full-time - Two years Entry Requirements: The minimum entry qualifications for the programme are: From A levels: 64UCAS points from two A2 subjects.
+BTEC: 90 credit diploma from Applied Science or Medical Science (but NOT Health and Social Care BTEC) Access Diploma: Pass in Access course with minimum of 60 credits of which 45 must be at the higher level (but NOT Healthcare or Nursing access) NB: Where the above qualifications are in appropriate for entry onto the Foundation year Plus: GCSE (A-C or comparable numeric score under the reformed GCSE grading): minimum of five subjects including English Language, Mathematics and Double Award Science or equivalent.
+Entry for Foundation Pharmacy requires a minimum component) for those for whom English is not their first language.
+Mature applicants with vocational experience may be considered but offers will be subject to interview.
+Programme Accredited by: Kingston University QAA Subject Benchmark Statements: Not applicable Approved Variants: All students on the Pharmacy Route are subject to the Fitness to Practise regulations for pharmacy in addition to the University Student Disciplinary rules.
+Is this Higher or Degree Apprenticeship course?